dhawaldenny/Razor_Demo_WebApp_Docker_Volume/README.md

-# Razor Project File Change Issue in Docker
+# Razor Project File Change in Docker

-This README outlines the issue of reflecting changes in Razor files within a Docker environment, where changes to Razor files are instantly reflected in the live environment.
+This README outlines reflecting changes in Razor files within a Docker environment, where changes to Razor files are instantly reflected in the live environment.

 ## Problem Overview